IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_snapshots.md

 # Creating a VolumeSnapshot

-Create a VolumeSnapshot yaml file for a specific PersistentVolumeClaim (PVC).
+Create a VolumeSnapshot YAML file for a specific PersistentVolumeClaim (PVC).

 VolumeSnapshotClass needs to be present before a VolumeSnapshot can be created.
 For more information, see [Creating a VolumeSnapshotClass](csi_ug_config_create_vol_snapshotclass.md).

 **Note:**

 -   IBM® FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
 Not all supported products use the FlashCopy function terminology.
--   For volume snapshot support, the minimum orchestration platform version requirements are Red Hat® OpenShift® 4.4 and Kubernetes 1.17.

 When creating volume snapshots, be sure to follow all of the snapshot configurations, found in [Compatibility and requirements](../installation/csi_ug_requirements.md) before snapshot creation.

-1. Create a snapshot for a specific PersistentVolumeClaim (PVC) using the demo-snapshot.yaml.
+1. Create a snapshot for a specific PersistentVolumeClaim (PVC) using the `demo-volumesnapshot.yaml`.

     For more information about PVC configuration, see [Creating a PersistentVolumeClaim (PVC)](csi_ug_config_create_pvc.md).

-    ```screen
+    ```
     apiVersion: snapshot.storage.k8s.io/v1beta1
     kind: VolumeSnapshot
     metadata:
-      name: demo-snapshot
+      name: demo-volumesnapshot
     spec:
-      volumeSnapshotClassName: demo-snapshotclass
+      volumeSnapshotClassName: demo-volumesnapshotclass
       source:
         persistentVolumeClaimName: demo-pvc-file-system
     ```